How to Stop Spam and Protect Your Identity

 Spam Filters

-Sometimes, it seems that we spend more time dealing with unimportant emails than we do with legitimate bulletins.
+Sometimes, we spend more time dealing with unimportant emails than with legitimate bulletins.
 It takes time to clean out our inbox, open messages, scan to see if the content applies to us, and delete or add it to our spam folder.

 Automatic Filtering

 Fortunately, all of the major email providers filter out suspicious messages automatically.
 As a result, many spam email messages never reach your inbox.
-Email providers such as Gmail, Yahoo, Mail.com, etc., have specialized filters that look for an email from known spammer IP addresses and email accounts.
+Email providers such as Gmail, Yahoo, Mail.com, etc., have specialized filters for emails from known spammer IP addresses and email accounts.
 In addition, the filters analyze individual email addresses for keywords and patterns that indicate the message is fraudulent.

 Manual Filtering